-So what then, does all this have to do with the affiliate industry right now?
+What then, does all this have to do with the affiliate industry right now?
 And how do these issues inform The Awin Report 2019?

-Well, this year's report is above all else a response to these difficulties.
-The content emphasises exactly why the affiliate industry is primed to provide an alternative solution to the issues we've highlighted.
+Well, this year's Report is, above all else, a response to these difficulties.
+The content emphasizes exactly why the affiliate industry is primed to provide an alternative solution to the issues we've highlighted.

-If the gravest current threat to the advertising industry is its increased monopolisation by a few titans, then the solution surely resides in a channel that actively encourages diversity through its multitude of partners.
+If the gravest current threat to the advertising industry is its increased monopolization by a few titans, then the solution surely resides in a channel that actively encourages diversity through its multitude of partners.
 If transparency on investment is such a chronic problem that Procter and Gamble decided to pull \$200m from its online budget in 2017 for fear of wasting it on ad fraud, then surely an industry that rewards on validated, real-world results like sales or leads is a better alternative?

-If regulators across the world are desperately attempting to devise legislation that helps protect individuals' personal data from being exploited online, or that guards digital publishers from diminishing advertising incomes, then why not turn to an ad model that requires only the most basic data to function and can support quality content producers by partnering them directly with relevant advertisers?
+If regulators across the world are desperately attempting to devise legislation that helps protect individuals' personal data from being exploited online or that guards digital publishers from diminishing advertising incomes, then why not turn to an ad model that requires only the most basic data to function and can support quality content producers by partnering them directly with relevant advertisers?

-The Awin Report 2019 aims to make a case for the affiliate industry, not by Awin grandstanding its own status, but instead by shifting the spotlight away from the network and onto its constituents.
+The Awin Report 2019 aims to make a case for the affiliate industry, not by Awin grandstanding its own status but instead by shifting the spotlight away from the network and onto its constituents.

-Any network worth its salt recognises its primary role as a platform for supporting others, as an enabler of business relationships, and that is exactly what this year's report provides - a stage for others to speak, honestly, about the state of affiliate marketing and where it sits within the wider industry.
+Any network worth its salt recognizes its primary role as a platform for supporting others, as an enabler of business relationships.
+That is exactly what this year's Report provides - a stage for others to speak, honestly, about the state of affiliate marketing and where it sits within the wider industry.

-"Any network worth its salt recognises its primary role as a platform for supporting others."
+"Any network worth its salt recognizes its primary role as a platform for supporting others."

-We've interviewed senior figures at almost 80 different companies and organisations from around the world, including advertisers and publishers of all shapes and sizes, regulatory bodies, digital legislative experts, agencies, influencer platforms and many more.
+We've interviewed senior figures at almost 80 different companies and organizations from around the world, including advertisers and publishers of all shapes and sizes, regulatory bodies, digital legislative experts, agencies, influencer platforms and many more.
 And, it features as diverse a set of opinions as you could wish to see from all those differing perspectives.

-For some, we're experiencing a golden era of affiliate marketing, awash with opportunities and innovation, primed to capitalise on the anxieties that prey on the digital advertising industry at large.
-For others, the channel is still beset with its own issues that will hold it back from taking centre stage; payment processing delays, a lack of automation, or the need for better attribution systems.
+For some, we're experiencing a golden era of affiliate marketing, filled with opportunities and innovation, primed to capitalize on the anxieties that prey on the digital advertising industry at large.
+For others, the channel is still plagued with its own issues that will hold it back from taking center stage: payment processing delays, a lack of automation, or the need for better attribution systems.
 The truth, as ever, is somewhere in the middle.
-But, by giving this array of voices a platform, we provide a comprehensive depiction of where affiliate marketing is in its evolution, and how it needs to further evolve in order to ensure it future success.
+By giving this array of voices a platform, we provide a comprehensive depiction of where affiliate marketing is in its evolution and how it needs to further evolve to ensure its future success.